BestTimesToVisit.com Logo

 Roam Transit (Local Bus Service)

-Banff's local bus service connects the townsite with popular trailheads and viewpoints like Lake Louise and Moraine Lake.
-It's an essential service, especially during peak season when parking is extremely limited.
+Banff's local bus system is surprisingly efficient and connects the townsite with popular trailheads and viewpoints like Lake Louise and Moraine Lake (seasonal).
+It's the most budget-friendly way to get around if you're not renting a car.

 Parks Canada Shuttle (Lake Louise & Moraine Lake)